 A3.
-Residuals Diagnostics
+Residual diagnostics

 A3.1.
-Bridge Equations Residuals from Model shown in Table 1
+Bridge equation residuals from model shown in Table 1

-From BE models I obtained residuals that fulfil the required assumptions, namely, residuals from BE1 does not show significant autocorrelation in the first four lags (see Figure A1) and are shown to be Normally distributed, according to Jarque-Bera test (see Figure A2).
+From the BE models I obtained residuals that fulfil the required assumptions, namely, that the residuals from BE1 do not show significant autocorrelation in the first four lags (see Figure A1) and that they are normally distributed, according to the Jarque-Bera test (see Figure A2).

-Figure A1.
-Residuals Autocorrelation, BE1.
+Figure A1 Residual autocorrelation, BE1

-Figure A2.
-Residuals Normality Test, BE1.
+Figure A2 Residual normality test, BE1

-Likewise, residuals from BE2 are uncorrelated with its own first four lags (see Figure A3) and are Normally distributed, as Jarque-Bera test suggests (see Figure A4).
+Likewise, residuals from BE2 are uncorrelated with their own first four lags (see Figure A3) and are normally distributed, as the Jarque-Bera test suggests (see Figure A4).

-Figure A3.
-Residuals Autocorrelation, BE2.
+Figure A3 Residual autocorrelation, BE2

-Figure A4.
-Residuals Normality Test, BE2.
+Figure A4 Residual normality test, BE2

 A3.2.
-Dynamic Factor Model Residuals from estimations shown in Table 2
+Dynamic factor model residuals from estimations shown in Table 2

-Residuals analysis from DFM show that errors are uncorrelated with its own first four lags (see Figure A5) and they are Normally distributed, as Jarque-Bera test suggests (see Figure A6).
+Residual analysis from DFM shows that errors are uncorrelated with their own first four lags (see Figure A5) and that they are normally distributed, as the Jarque-Bera test suggests (see Figure A6).

-Figure A5.
-Residuals Autocorrelation, DFM.
+Figure A5 Residual autocorrelation, DFM

-Figure A6.
-Residuals Normality Test, DFM.
+Figure A6 Residual normality test, DFM

 A3.3.
-Principal Components Model Residuals from estimations shown in Table 3
+Principal components model residuals from estimations shown in Table 3

-From PCA models I obtained residuals that fulfil the required assumptions, namely, residuals from PCA1 does not show significant autocorrelation in the first four lags (see Figure A7) and are shown to be Normally distributed, according to Jarque-Bera test (see Figure A8).
+From the PCA models I obtained residuals that fulfil the required assumptions, namely, residuals from PCA1 that do not show significant autocorrelation in the first four lags (see Figure A7) and that are normally distributed, according to the Jarque-Bera test (see Figure A8).

-Figure A7.
-Residuals Autocorrelation, PCA1.
+Figure A7 Residual autocorrelation, PCA1

-Figure A8.
-Residuals Normality Test, PCA1.
+Figure A8 Residual normality test, PCA1

-Finally, residuals diagnostics from PCA2 show that errors are uncorrelated with its own first four lags (see Figure A9) and they are Normally distributed, according to Jarque-Bera test (see Figure A10).
+Finally, residual diagnostics from PCA2 show that errors are uncorrelated with their own first four lags (see Figure A9) and that they are normally distributed, according to the Jarque-Bera test (see Figure A10).

-Figure A9.
-Residuals Autocorrelation, PCA2.
+Figure A9 Residual autocorrelation, PCA2

-Figure 10.
-Residuals Normality Test, PCA2.
+Figure 10 Residual normality test, PCA2

 A4.
-Diebold-Mariano Test
+Diebold-Mariano test

-Let us define forecast errors as:
+Forecast errors are defined as:

 εit=yit-yt, i=1,2

 It is assumed that the loss function associated with the forecast i is a function of the forecast error, εit, and it is denoted by gεit.
-The function g∙ is a loss function, such that; it takes the value of zero when no mistake is made, it is never negative and it is increasing as errors become larger in magnitude.
+The function g∙ is a loss function, such that: it takes the value of zero when no mistake is made, it is never negative, and it is increasing as errors become larger in magnitude.
 Typically, gεit is the squared-error loss or the absolute error loss of εit.

 gεit=εit2